marioboncz/marioboncz/README.md

 - 👋 Hi, I’m @marioboncz
-- 👀 I’m interested software developer.
+- 👀 I’m software developer.
 I sometimes do some stuff on github.

 <!---
 marioboncz/marioboncz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.